koudai8/Project1_RNotebook/README.md

 Term: Spring 2017

-+ Projec title: What did the Presidents say at their inauguration? by Hongyi Zhu
++ Projec title: What did the Presidents say at their inauguration?

 + Project summary: In this project, I attempt to find interesting patterns and trends in Presidential Inauguration speeches by frequency analysis using the tools of text mining.